IDGC - Jim Warner Memorial

 - All that said, this is still a great course.
 It just so happens two more elite courses are on the same property.
 And that's a great thing for the disc golf community.

-Other Thoughts: Make sure dog's tick meds are up to date.
-We brought our dog who is on tick meds and were picking them off an most every hole.
+Make sure your dog's tick meds are up to date if you bring Fido.
+We brought our dog who is on tick meds and were picking them him after the round.
 Found one in his paw when we got home.
 Who knows how many are in my car & bag?
 I did rate a 4.
-However, could easy be a 4.5 in winter when bugs are down or with the signs fixed.
+However, could easy be a 4.5 in winter when bugs are down and lines are more visible.

 An Up and Down Charmer